Michael Kassan

-Biography
+Early life and education

+Kassan was born in Brooklyn, New York in 1950.
+In 1953, he relocated with his family to California, where he was subsequently raised.

 After receiving his BA from UCLA, JD from Southwestern Law School and LLM-Taxation from NYU, Kassan began his career as a tax lawyer in the entertainment industry where he practiced for over 10 years.

 Kassan is married to Ronnie and has three children, Alex, Brett and Adam.

 Business career

 After several entrepreneurial ventures, Kassan become the largest franchisee of El Pollo Loco and Rally’s Hamburgers in Southern California, Northern California, and Nevada.

 In 1986, Kassan entered the entertainment business as the President and COO of International Video Entertainment, a home video company which now comprises a large portion of Lionsgate.

-In 1994, Kassan joined Initiative Media Worldwide as President/COO and Vice-Chairman.
-In that role, Kassan emphasized strategic management of diversified portfolios and helped grow media billings from $1.5 billion to over $10 billion.
+Kassan was named President, COO, and Vice-Chairman of Initiative Media Worldwide in 1994.
+During his tenure, Kassan oversaw strategic management of diversified portfolios and helped grow media billings from $1.5 billion to over $10 billion.

-In 1997, he was named one of the top media executives in America by Advertising Age Magazine.
+Three years later, he was named one of the top media executives in America by Advertising Age Magazine.

 In 2019, Kassan was inducted into the American Advertising Federation’s Hall of Fame, which is considered the highest honor in advertising.
-In 2018 was honored on Adweek’s “Power 100” list and on Variety’s index of the 500 most influential business leaders shaping the global entertainment industry.
-Michael has also been named to The Hollywood Reporter’s “Silicon Beach 25” [32] list of the most powerful digital players in L.A.
+In 2018, he was honored on Adweek’s “Power 100” list and on Variety’s index of the 500 most influential business leaders shaping the global entertainment industry.
+Kassan has also been named to The Hollywood Reporter’s “Silicon Beach 25” list of the most powerful digital players in L.A.